-How to increase download speeds on PS5
+Download speeds lagging on PS5?
+Here's how to increase your speed.

 Using a wired connection instead of Wi-Fi

-A wired connection is always going to be faster than Wi-Fi on the same network.
-It also offers more stability and reliability, too.
+A wired connection will always be faster than Wi-Fi on the same network.
+It also offers more stability and reliability too.
+If you invest in one of the best PS5 Ethernet cables, you can usually get a faster connection.
 Here's how to set one up.

 - Go to Settings.